-Some stock/library music is registered for YouTube ID content, which will prevent unauthorised use, some of it isn’t.
-When licensing music that has YouTube ID content you need to keep hold of your license: YouTube might place a claim on your video when you upload it and you will be able to prove you’ve purchased it, in order to do that you will need your license copy – if in doubt contact the author!
+Some stock/library music is registered for YouTube Content ID, which will prevent unauthorised use on YouTube, some music isn’t.
+When licensing music that has YouTube Content ID you need to keep hold of your license, YouTube might place a claim on your video when you upload it and you will be able to prove you’ve purchased it: in order to do that you will need your license copy – if in doubt contact the author of the music!

-As above, some clients prefer music that doesn’t have YouTube ID content.
+As above, some clients prefer music that doesn’t have a YouTube Content ID.

 Always check the website you’re buying from to see if their music is Royalty Free or not and if it’s registered for YouTube Content ID or not, that’s the only way to make an informed decision and get a license that suits your needs, which licence is right for you depends on your goals, budget, on the scale of your project and where it’s going to be distributed.

 You’ve found a website that you like, where tracks are reasonably priced and the website also offers the type of license that you want, you now proceed to browse the catalogue: you type your search terms, for example “epic action trailer”, into the built in browser and press enter…there are literally tens of thousands of tracks with these keywords, definitely more than you’ll ever be able to hear.
 Yes you can narrow your search by entering more specific keywords but there still are too many tracks and your newly inserted search terms might not be what the author included when they filled the metadata for the song.